🌲 Front Range Plant FinderPlant finder

 Cotoneaster apiculatus

 Cranberry cotoneaster (Cotoneaster apiculatus) is a groundcover suited to the Colorado Front Range.
-It matures to about 12–36 in tall and 36–72 in wide, needs low to medium water, and prefers full sun to part.
+It matures to about 12–36 in tall and 36–72 in wide, needs low to medium water, and prefers full sun to partial shade.
 Tough low-spreading shrub-groundcover.
 Red berries + brilliant red fall color.
 Great for slopes.

 Photos